Thanks to the many annual credit opportunities, the American Express® Gold Card can almost pay for itself

 However, while cash back is infinitely more flexible than travel rewards — you can spend cash anywhere — you also can’t increase the value of cash back the way you potentially can with points or miles.
 Membership Rewards points can be used with Amex’s transfer partners to score premium trips for much less than you’d normally pay in cash, effectively increasing the value of your points when you redeem them.

 But keep in mind that points aren’t all created equal.
-According to the point valuations of CNN Underscored’s partner The Points Guy, American Express points are worth 2 cents apiece, while Hilton points are only worth 0.6 cents each.
+According to the point valuations of frequent flyer website The Points Guy, American Express points are worth 2 cents apiece, while Hilton points are only worth 0.6 cents each.
 That makes 4 points on the Amex Gold worth 8 cents, while 6 Hilton points are worth just 3.6 cents.

 Should you get the American Express Gold?

-The American Express Gold is a must-have for those who know they’ll spend heavily at restaurants and US supermarkets, and who also have the patience to maximize their Membership Rewards points through Amex’s transfer partners.
-While cards like the Capital One Savor have a lower annual fee and no hoops to jump through to redeem your cash back, the 60,000-point bonus on the Amex Gold and credits that can be worth more than the annual fee next year make it the winner right now.
+The American Express Gold is a must-have for those who know they’ll spend heavily at restaurants and U.S. supermarkets, and who also have the patience to maximize their Membership Rewards points through Amex’s transfer partners.
+While cards like the Capital One Savor have a lower annual fee and no hoops to jump through to redeem your cash back, the 60,000-point bonus on the Amex Gold and credits that can be worth almost as much as the annual fee make it the winner right now.